terminological/uk-covid-datatools/README.md

 ## Supporting data sets

-included in the package are 2 data sets:
+included in the package are a number of supporting data sets:

 ```{r}